 Opportunity arrived when Jordan's Formula One drive Bertrand Gachot found himself in jail and Schumacher was given a test with the Irish team.
 His times were a revelation and he was quickly signed or so it was thought.
 Jordan wanted to sign the young driver to a three-year contract but Schumacher's advisors urged caution.
 Eventually a temporary deal was done and the rest as the saying goes is history.
 He made a brilliant debut at Spa in Belgium in a Jordan, where he qualified 7th ahead of his more experienced teammate.
 After some legal wrangling that was only recently resolved he finished the year at Benetton.
 The next year he won his first race at Spa.
 Showing signs of brilliance his time would come in the black year of 1994 when he became World Champion by one point after an epic duel with Damon Hill was finally decided in controversial circumstances at Adelaide.
 1995 was an altogether different story and driving his Benetton-Ford after a hard and sometimes controversial battle with Damon Hill became the youngest double champion - his car was nearly unstoppable and he won nine Grands Prix that season.
 1996 saw him move to Ferrari and marked the start of his biggest challenge.
 A challenge he met and conquered winning another five World Championships while adding to astounding 91 total wins.

-But any biography of Michael Schumacher would be incomplete without taking note of his unsponsmanlike conduct that has blemeshed his career.
+But any biography of Michael Schumacher would be incomplete without taking note of his sometimes un-sportsman like conduct that has blemished his career.
 Returning to the Australian Grand Prix in 1994 and with the world championship at stake, Schumacher's Benetton slid wide and into the wall while trying to stay ahead of title rival Damon Hill's Williams.
-Schumacher rejoined the track with a damaged car and Hill, who had not seen the German's error, attemped to pass him at the next corner.
+Schumacher rejoined the track with a damaged car and Hill, who had not seen the German's error, attempted to pass him at the next corner.
 Schumacher turned in on the Williams, putting both cars out of the race and sealing his first world title.
 Hill wrote in a subsequent book: "There are two things that set Michael apart from the rest of the drivers in Formula One - his sheer talent and his attitude.

 "I am full of admiration for the former, but the latter leaves me cold."

 Due to the tragic death of Ayrton Senna, Michael Schumacher stands preeminent in Formula 1.
-The apparent lack of any real challengers to his supremacy while at Ferrari should not be held against this very talented driver.
+The apparent lack of any consistent challengers to his supremacy while at Ferrari should not be held against this very talented driver.
 Is Michael Schumacher best that ever lived?
-It’s doubtfull that the right circumstances will allow another driver to match his winning record.
+This will no doubt be argued as long as men rick their lives race cars but it’s doubtful that the right circumstances will allow another driver to match his winning record.